Welcome...

 Terminal/Life Limiting Illness

-Grief is rarely one feeling, we all have many parts, and after a loss you may find some of those different parts reacting in different ways.
-You might notice a part of you feels devasted, a part that feels angry, a part that's trying to keep everything together or a part that is carrying intense guilt or regret.
-You might also notice different parts that are trying to pull in opposite directions for example, a part of you that wants to "move on" and another part that can't bear to "let go" or "leave them behind" None of them are wrong, they are all trying to help you get through whatever has happened, whether it's something very recent or a long time ago
+Grief is rarely one feeling, it's lots of them, and they show up differently and in different ways for each of us.
+You might notice a part of you that feels angry, a part that carries guilt or regret, a part that's trying to keep everything together or a part that's trying to avoid difficult feelings.
+You might also notice parts in opposition.
+A part of you might want to "move on" while another part can't bear to "let go."
+None of these parts are wrong, they're all trying to help you through what's happened, whether it's something recent or from long ago.

-In our sessions together, we make space for all the parts of you that are there and rather than try to push them away, we gradually get to know them and help them feel heard, supported and understood.
-This often allows them to soften naturally and help them reconnect with the wise, steady, compassionate self of you that can hold grief and navigate loss without being overwhelmed by it.
+In our sessions, we make space for all the parts that are there, gradually getting to know them and helping them feel heard and understood.
+This often allows them to soften naturally so we can help them connect with the wise, compassionate Self of you that can hold grief and navigate loss without being overwhelmed by it.

-I'm a registered member of British Association for Counselling and Psychotherapy (BACP), so you can be sure I have met all their training requirements and work to their high professional and ethical standards.
+Whatever approach we use, I'm a registered member of British Association for Counselling and Psychotherapy (BACP), so you can be sure I have met all their training requirements and will always work to their high professional and ethical standards.

-I currently have a limited number of appointments available.
+I currently have a small number of appointments available.

-I understand tat reaching out for help can be daunting so I offer a free initial, 20 minute, confidential telephone session where we can talk a little about what you'd like help with and I can answer any questions you may have.
+I understand that reaching out for help can be a big step so I offer a free initial, 20 minute, confidential telephone session where we can talk a little about what you'd like help with, I can answer any questions you may have and you can see how it feels for you first.

 If you would like us to work together after our initial call, the cost of each in-person and online session is £58.00 per 50 minute session.